Oferzz/restaurant-finder-public/README.md

 	•	AWS_ACCESS_KEY_ID: Your AWS access key.
 	•	AWS_SECRET_ACCESS_KEY: Your AWS secret key.
 	•	AWS_REGION: The AWS region for your resources (e.g., us-east-1).
+    •	AWS_ACCOUNT_ID: The AWS account id for your resources (e.g., 123456789).
 	•	ADMIN_PASSWORD: The admin password for the application.

+Required Secrets

+Set the following vars in your repository:
+	•	ECR_REPOSITORY: restaurant-finder

 Example Workflows